WeblateOrg/weblate/docs/vcs.rst

 ++++++++++++++++++++++

 Weblate expects you to have accepted the certificate up-front and if needed, your credentials.
-It will look to insert them into the DATA_DIR directory.
-Accept the certificate by using `svn` once with the `$HOME` environment variable set to the DATA_DIR:
+It will look to insert them into the :setting:`DATA_DIR` directory.
+Accept the certificate by using `svn` once with the `$HOME` environment variable set to the :setting:`DATA_DIR`:

 .. code-block:: sh